 Heading into the 1980s, Brutalism fell out of favor.
 Part of this was due to the cold and austere nature of the architecture, which was often associated with totalitarianism.
 Another mark against Brutalism was that the raw concrete used in construction didn't age well, often showing signs of water damage and decay that brought down the overall aesthetic.

 British author Anthony Daniels, who uses the pen name Theodore Dalrymple, called the reinforced concrete of Brutalism “monstrous,” pointing out that it “does not age gracefully but instead crumbles, stains, and decays.”
 He blamed Le Corbusier for architects' love of concrete, stating that a “single one of his buildings, or one inspired by him, could ruin the harmony of an entire townscape.”

-Brutalism came to symbolize urban decay and economic hardships that were out in the open for world to see.
+Aside from the aging of concrete, Brutalism seems especially hated.
+This is because cities were struggling to deal with the need for quick and efficient housing.
+Since housing is such a complex problem, tensions were high as housing projects struggled with maintenance issues, crime, and other problems.
+Brutalism came to symbolize urban decay and economic hardships that were out in the open for the world to see.
 Raw concrete made the perfect canvas for graffiti artists, whose vandalism only contributed to the decline of these structures.
-Throughout the 1980s, the style gave way to the High-tech architecture and Deconstructivism that would make way for Post-Modern architecture.
+Throughout the 1980s, the style gave way to the High-tech architecture and Deconstructivism, which would make way for Post-Modern architecture.